 City in Bloom

-Each year before the thick air of summer descends on the city, a chorus of 35,000 Cherry Blossoms bloom, lighting up the city, and littering the streets with a blanket of pink and white pedals.
-This short and vibrant explosion of life reflects the Buddhist idea of appreciation for the fleeting beauty of a moment.
+Each year before the thick air of summer descends on the city, a chorus of 35,000 Cherry Blossoms bloom, lighting up the city, and littering the streets in a blanket of pink and white pedals.
+This short and vibrant explosion of life encourages us to appreciate the fleeting beauty of a moment.
 Acting as a punctual reminder to all city inhabitants that the long, dark days of winter are behind, and sun-filled days of summer are ahead.

-** Representing beauty, hope, and togetherness, New York City’s Cherry Blossoms were originally a gift from the Japanese government to the city in 1909.
+Representing beauty, hope, and togetherness, New York City’s Cherry Blossoms were originally a gift from the Japanese government in 1909.